There are several regular seminars for faculty, instructors, and academic support staff.

 Event dates are listed on the Technology at MSU Events page.

 Before the fall semester, the Academic Advancement Network (AAN) provides faculty orientation for new instructors at MSU.
 A resource fair and different technology training sessions are part of this orientation.
+Additionally, AAN has a spring conference.

 Educational Technology Series